#[versioned]

 §Changed Action

 This action indicates that an item is changed in a particular version.
 It combines renames and type changes into a single action.
 You can choose to change the name, change the type or do both.
-Available parameters are:
+Available arguments are:

 since